intuitem/ciso-assistant-community/k8s/scaleway/readme.md

 Note that EMAIL_HOST_USER shall be set to the UUID of the project.

+It is also necessary to enable SMTP in the security group in Compute/Instances.

 ## Recpatcha

 Note: this is not specific to scaleway.